team-copper/captAR/README.md

 To Win:
 * Advance towards your team's flag on the opposite team's territory.
 * Get in the flag's geofence and hit the 'Capture' button to render captAR's AR split screen camera mode.
 Press on the camera view flag to capture it!
 * Return to your team's side with the flag.
 You should see the flag move with you on map view.
-But careful--the opposite team can intercept the flag when near you, automatically returning the flag back to its place.
+Careful though--the opposite team can intercept the flag when near you, automatically returning the flag back to its place.

 ### Demo and Process:
 * https://www.youtube.com/watch?v=JWu1q7qW1Ic